ParallelMaths/parallel/pages/10-13-chrismaths.md

 ## 13.

 ::: problem id=13_1 marks=4
 Four of these points lie on a single straight line.
-Which is the odd one out? , ,  and
+Which is the odd one out?

 * [ ] (−3, −3)
 * [ ] (−2, −1)